mikCN/CHARMTwinsights/README.md

 docker compose build --with-dependencies router
 ```

-If you have having trouble, you might add a `--no-cache` to force rebuilding images from scratch, and/or a `--progress plain` to see complete build progress.
+If you have having trouble, you might add a `--no-cache` to force rebuilding images from scratch, and/or a `--progress=plain` to see complete build progress and error logs.

 ### 2. Build Model Images

 Next, build the default images for the model-hosting service.
 These default models may be complemented with other Docker-based models via the API, provided the referenced images are on the same host as the app, or available on Dockerhub or another container registry.
+You can skip this step if you don't intend to use the predefined models.

 ```bash
 # working dir: app